-Since our founding five years ago, we have challenged this widely held belief.
+Since our founding six years ago, we have challenged this widely held belief.
 We made the case that multiple pathologies that typify neurodegeneration become autonomous of each other at early disease stages, and for therapeutic purposes, these pathologies should be viewed as independent causes of the disorder.
 With this understanding, we searched for an underlying biological process that these pathologies share.
 Discoveries on the genetic underpinning of neurodegeneration and on the functions of the brain immune system led us to conclude that these parallel pathologies are primarily caused by a dysfunctional brain immune system.

 The specific scientific advances that enabled our conclusion were: (1) the identification of harmful genetic mutations that increase the risk of developing Alzheimer’s disease; (2) the revelation that the majority of these mutations are in proteins that regulate the brain immune system; and (3) the findings that the immune cells in the brain are responsible for a myriad of functions, which include compacting and disposing of misfolded proteins, the formation, maintenance and function of neuronal connections, and the survival and function of the brain’s support cells and neurons.

 Since most neurodegenerative diseases are diseases of aging, we postulated that the brain immune cells lose their competence with time and are no longer able to support normal brain function or to repair avoidable brain pathologies.
 In futile attempts to act, the senescing immune cells may further exacerbate the disease by secreting toxic immune mediators and by indiscriminate scavenging.

-With this understanding, we devoted the last five years to the development of novel therapeutics that harness the brain’s immune system to treat neurodegeneration.
-We have advanced two of our product candidates into clinical trials and plan to test the impact of a total of four of our product candidates in patients suffering from Alzheimer’s disease and FTD in 2019.
+With this understanding, we devoted the last six years to the development of novel therapeutics that harness the brain’s immune system to treat neurodegeneration.
+We have advanced three of our product candidates into clinical trials and plan to test the impact of a total of four of our product candidates in patients suffering from Alzheimer’s disease and FTD in 2019.